U.S. World Business Lifestyle

 • Server logs

-• Web beacons and analytics tools (such as Google Analytics)
+• Analytics tools (such as Google Analytics)

 • From third parties, such as: